SebaSilC/SebaSilC/README.md

   Originally from Chile, I have been traveling the world and living abroad since 2015.
 Living in Berlin since June 2017.
 I finished my master's in Filmmaking in 2014.

   🌍 [sebastiansilc.com](https://www.sebastiansilc.com)
-Languages: English:C2 / Spanish: Mother tongue / German: B2
+Languages: English: C2 / Spanish: Mother tongue / German: B2
 </details>